Scheduled MonumentsEnglandMedieval settlement remains immediately west of St Pancras's Church

 What is Medieval settlement remains immediately west of St Pancras's Church?

-I do not have reliable established information in the scholarly record specifically about medieval settlement remains west of St Pancras's Church in Sussex with that particular list entry number.
+I do not have reliable established scholarly information specific to the medieval settlement remains west of St Pancras's Church (NHLE 1016769) in Sussex that would allow me to provide accurate details about its historical significance, physical character, or precise dating.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016769.

 Who is responsible for protecting Medieval settlement remains immediately west of St Pancras's Church?